FoundryApp/foundry-cli/README.md

       id: new-user-id
       data: '{"email": "new-user@email.com"}'
     # You can also reference a Firebase auth user from your
+    # production by using the 'getFromProd' field.
-    # production.
-This user will get copied to the emulated
+    # This user will be copied to the emulated Firebase auth users
-    # Firebase auth users and triggers this auth function:
+    # and will trigger this auth function:
     createUser:
       getFromProd:
         id: user-id-in-production